Benard-Kwoba/PYTHON-PROGRAMMING/README.md

-# PYTHON GENERAL PROJECTS
+# PYTHON PROJECTS
-This repository contains general projects I have created with python programming language
+This repository contains projects I have created with python programming language